iosheadhunter/OpenCombine/README.md

 ```

 ###### Xcode
-`OpenCombine` can also be added as a SwiftPM dependency directly in your Xcode project *(requires Xcode 11 upwards)*.
+`OpenCombine` can also be added as a SPM dependency directly in your Xcode project *(requires Xcode 11 upwards)*.

 To do so, open Xcode, use **File** → **Swift Packages** → **Add Package Dependency…**, enter the [repository URL](https://github.com/OpenCombine/OpenCombine.git), choose the latest available version, and activate the checkboxes: